Shock9616/SkyTrain_Wifi_Tracker/README.md

 in real time.
 I will do my best to periodically push my data to this repo as a backup and so that anyone else who actually uses this dumb script doesn't have to start from scratch.

+If you plan to use this project on any platform other than iOS or macOS, you'll need to add your system's function to clear the screen to the `clear()` function at the top of the file.